Skip to main content

 Should You Repair or Replace?

 Ready to replace your water heater?
-Call Kimco at (737) 260-7255 for a free, no-obligation estimate.
-We'll assess your household's hot water demand, recommend the right type and size, and give you a flat-rate price on the spot.
-We stock the most common tank and tankless models and can usually install same-day or next-day.
-Serving Taylor, Rockdale, Giddings, Bastrop, Elgin, and all of Central Texas.
+Call Kimco at (737) 260-7255 for a flat-rate quote.
+We'll assess your household's hot water demand, recommend the right type and size, and explain the complete installed price before work starts.
+Find local water heater service in Bastrop, Elgin, Smithville, Pflugerville, or College Station.